Hello, World!

 Why not Flask/Bottle?

 Flask and Bottle are both great.
 Unlike Django, they're lightweight, unopinionated and flexible; which is largely why we like them.
-But they require us to rely on globals like request, g, and/or response.
+But they require us to rely on globals like request

 If you're building a single app, globals can be very handy.
 But if you're looking to build and deploy multiple (entirely isolated) apps, having to deal with automatically context-aware globals seems eerily magical.